The Susquehanna

 RiverStewards Benefit Corporation Initiatives

 Product Commercialization – This involves finding inventions created at higher education institutions that benefit water quality/quantity in some way, purchasing the intellectual property rights to them, and then scaling them up for sale in the public market.
-Because of the nature of this endeavor, we cannot go into too many specifics until the products are patented, but generally these inventions will benefit farmers, municipalities dealing with stormwater issues, and others trying to restore river and stream systems.

 Collaborative Process Management – This involves helping municipalities and other organizations make collective impact toward water quality/quantity challenges through facilitated charrette and other services.
 RiverStewards will provide consulting services to organizations wishing to work together to be more effective than they would be working alone.
-Examples include:

 RiverStewards' Blog